Ben Roberts-Smith

-After his discharge from the Australian Army in 2013, Roberts-Smith was awarded a scholarship to study business at the University of Queensland.
-In 2015, Kerry Stokes appointed him as Deputy General Manager of the regional television network Seven Queensland.
-He was later promoted to General Manager of Seven Brisbane, a role from which he temporarily stepped down in 2021 to focus on his defamation action against Nine Entertainment.
-Following the outcome of the defamation trial in 2023, Roberts-Smith resigned from Seven West Media.
+After his discharge in 2013, Roberts-Smith was named Australian Father of the Year, was awarded a scholarship to study business at the University of Queensland and received many other honours.
+He was appointed by media mogul Kerry Stokes to top executive positions at Seven Queensland and ultimately Seven Brisbane, from which he stepped down in 2021 to focus on his defamation action against Nine Entertainment.